strapi/documentation/docs/developer-docs/latest/guides/api-token.md

 The goal is to be able to request API endpoints with a query parameter `token` that authenticates as a user. `eg. /restaurants?token=my-secret-token`.

 To achieve this feature in development, we will have to customize the `users-permissions` plugin.
-To do so we will use the [customization concept](../concepts/customization.md), this documentation will help you understand how to customize all your applications
+This guide will help you understand how to customize all your applications.
+You can read more about [Strapi plugins and customization](/developer-docs/latest/development/plugin-customization.md).

 ## Create the Token Content Type